 Is there a best time to exercise during Ramadan fasting and what is the ideal amount of exercise?
-Dr Fadzil Hamzah, Senior Staff Registrar, Department of Sport and Exercise Medicine at Changi General Hospital (CGH), answers.
+The Department of Sport and Exercise Medicine from Changi General Hospital (SingHealth) answers.

 How hard should I be exercising while fasting?

 light to moderate exercises are generally safe, engaging in unaccustomed high intensity and high volume of exercise, especially while fasting, may suppress or even lower your immunity levels, and is therefore not recommended," shares Dr Fadzil Hamzah, Staff Physician from the Department of Sport and Exercise Medicine at

 Changi General Hospital (CGH), a member of the

 Thus, do consult your physician before embarking on an exercise programme while fasting if you: